ychalier/topopartner/README.md

 **Topopartner** is a [Django](https://www.djangoproject.com/) application dedicated to topographic personal data management.
 Namely, it holds a database of **waypoints** and **tracks**.
 It offers a track edition interface, GPX exports, elevation profile plots, hike duration prediction, and more.

+Check out [ychalier/topopartner-android](https://github.com/ychalier/topopartner-android) for an example of Android client.

 ## Getting Started

 ### Prerequisites